 Regular brushing and combing will help keep the skin clean and healthy, but how often you should brush your dog depends on the breed.

-Long-haired dogs such as Collies and German Shepherd need a weekly brushing.
+Long-haired dogs such as Collies and German Shepherd need weekly brushing.
 For short-coated dogs such as Greyhounds, don’t need frequent brushing, once every couple of weeks is enough.

 A pin brush is a good choice for long-haired dogs, its bent wire bristles work well for fluff drying and removing loose hairs from the dog’s coat painlessly.